What it Means to be a Volunteer

 If you choose to become a volunteer, please take the first steps.

-- First, fill out an application and mail, email, fax or hand deliver a copy to our office.
-You can download the Coming Home Connection Volunteer Caregiver Application or obtain it from the CHC office.
+- First, fill out an application and mail, email, fax (505.988.2595) or hand deliver a copy to our office.
+You can obtain an application form by picking it up at the office at 418 Cerrillos Road, Suite 27, Santa Fe, NM 87501.

-- Second, sign up for and complete a three-day CHC training conducted by Diane Broome, R.N., Instructor for Medical Terminology and Nursing Assistant classes, Santa Fe Community College Nursing Program; Sara Kelly (title to be added), Jytte Lokvig, (title to be added) and Denys Cope, R.N., (title to be added).
+- Second, sign up for and complete a three-day CHC training conducted by Diane Broome, R.N., Instructor for Medical Terminology and Nursing Assistant classes, Santa Fe Community College Nursing Program, Jytte Lokvig, and Denys Cope, R.N.
 The training will provide you with the basic skills required to become an in-home volunteer.
-Trainings are offered several times a year in both Santa Fe and Espanola.
+Trainings are offered several times a year in Santa Fe and listed on our calendar.
 For the schedule and registration, please call the CHC office at (505) 988-2468.

 After the training we will require a copy of your driver’s license and a copy of a recent criminal background check.
 Our office can provide details about getting a national background check.
 Then, if the Executive Director approves you as a volunteer, you will be placed on “active” status.
 We will ask you to provide your schedule of availability, and to let us know when it changes.